veronica-76sh/-Big-Integer-in-C-/README.md

 This project was inspired by the need for handling very large integers in computational projects.
 Special thanks to all contributors who helped improve the library.

-## Resources

-Here are some resources that may help you understand and contribute to the project:

-- [C++ Documentation](http://www.cplusplus.com/): Comprehensive reference for C++ programming.
-- [Karatsuba Algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm): Detailed explanation of the Karatsuba multiplication algorithm on Wikipedia.
-- [Modular Arithmetic](https://www.geeksforgeeks.org/modular-arithmetic/): A guide to understanding modular arithmetic on GeeksforGeeks.